shervinea/cheatsheet-translation/pt/cheatsheet-deep-learning.md

 **6. By noting i the ith layer of the network and j the jth hidden unit of the layer, we have:**

-&#10230; Datdo que i é a i-ésima camada da rede e j a j-ésima unidade escondida da camada, nós temos:
+&#10230; Dado que i é a i-ésima camada da rede e j a j-ésima unidade escondida da camada, nós temos:

 <br>